 Sarah de Guia, JD

-Before joining ChangeLab Solutions, Sarah worked at the California Pan-Ethnic Health Network (CPEHN).
-Sarah’s accomplishments at CPEHN include passage of more than a dozen legislative bills to further health equity; critical administrative policy wins to incorporate health equity into land use and planning regulations; and improving the quality of health care for immigrants, patients with limited English proficiency, and communities of color.
-She has authored many publications on the health of communities of color in California, oral health disparities, mental health, and Latino health.
-Prior to working at CPEHN, Sarah was a health program director at Latino Issues Forum and a legislative analyst at the Mexican American Legal Defense and Educational Fund.
+Prior to joining ChangeLab Solutions, Sarah was director of government affairs and then executive director at the California Pan-Ethnic Health Network (CPEHN).
+Sarah’s accomplishments at CPEHN include passage of more than a dozen legislative bills to further health equity; critical administrative policy wins to incorporate health equity into land use and planning regulations; and improvements in the quality of health care for immigrants, patients with limited English proficiency, and communities of color.
+She has authored many publications on the health of communities of color in California; oral health disparities; mental health; and Latino health.
+Sarah’s previous positions also include health program director at the Latino Issues Forum and legislative analyst at the Mexican American Legal Defense and Educational Fund.

-Sarah sits on the advisory committee for the Office of Health Equity at the California Department of Public Health, the advisory council of the Healthiest Cities and Counties Challenge, the editorial committee of Public Health Watch, the principles alliance stewardship council of Raising the Bar: Health Care’s Transforming Role, and the board of directors of the CARESTAR Foundation.
 She earned her law degree from Santa Clara University School of Law and her bachelor’s degree in ethnic studies from the University of California, Berkeley.

+Sarah sits on the advisory committee for the Office of Health Equity at the California Department of Public Health, the advisory council of the Healthiest Cities and Counties Challenge, the editorial committee of Public Health Watch, the principles alliance stewardship council of Raising the Bar: Health Care’s Transforming Role, and the board of directors of the CARESTAR Foundation and the Health Access Foundation.

 To schedule a meeting with Sarah, invite her to speak, or request her speaker packet, please reach out to her executive coordinator, Naomi Powell, at firstname.lastname@example.org.

 For media requests, please contact ChangeLab Solutions’ chief communications officer, Kim Arroyo Williamson.